 Google Pixel Fold: Leaks and rumours so far

-Tech Radar also pointed out that a modder discovered these same Pixel device codenames within a Samsung modem.
-This could indicate that the foldable phone is a foldable Pixel 6 and will use the same new Tensor chipset as the other Pixel 6 phones.
+In 2021, Tech Radar also pointed out that a modder discovered these same Pixel device codenames within a Samsung modem.
+This could indicate that the phone is a new Pixel device and might use the same new Tensor chipset as the other Pixel 6 phones.

 Trying to find other details on the specs for the foldable Google phone is like finding a needle in a haystack.
-However, display analyst Ross Young did drop some interesting information earlier this year about Samsung, saying the company will provide foldable displays for six devices in 2021.
+However, display analyst Ross Young did drop some interesting information in 2021 about Samsung, saying the company will provide foldable displays for six devices in that year.

-Outside of Samsung’s own Z Flip3 and Z Fold3, this leaves a few devices unchecked, one of which is believed to be the Google Foldable.
+Outside of Samsung’s own Z Flip3 and Z Fold3, this left a few devices unchecked, one of which was believed to be the Google Foldable.

 Today's leak – All 2021 foldables using panels from Samsung Display will be 120Hz and LTPO.
 This of course covers the 6.70" Z Flip 3, 7.55" Z Fold 3 as well as the 7.57" foldable from Google, 7.11" from Oppo, 8.2" from Vivo and 8.1" from Xiaomi.